OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 ### Picking an approach

 The right approach is very subjective.

-The model-driven approach works best when any of the following apply:
+The state based approach works best when any of the following apply:

 - You’re in the early stages of a project with lots of churn on the database.
 - There are multiple people/teams changing the database.